The detection and study of possible life forms beyond Earth must be

 either chamber, no signal will be detected.
 The "inoculation"

-of one chamber with a minimal of viable microorganisms, which
+of one chamber with a minimal number of microorganisms, which

 proceed to multiply, will produce a significant metabolically